simsam8/inf265_project3/report.md

 We have defined two CBOW architectures, `CBOW` and `CBOWDeep`.
 Both take the vocab size, context size, and embedding dimension as parameters.
 The first layer is a `nn.Embedding` for both.

-`CBOW` contains two fully connected layers after the embedding layer, while, `CBOWDeep` contains four.
+`CBOW` contains two fully connected layers after the embedding layer, while `CBOWDeep` contains four.
 Relu is used as the activation function, and the last layer is passed through a log_softmax layer.

 \newpage

 ## Training and Selection

 ### Training data
 In addition to the 13 books provided on MittUiB, we downloaded these 23 books from The Gutenberg Project: